Takashiidobe/notes/src/business/interviewee-questions.md

 ### Why:
 With these questions, you will learn more about how the leadership team responds to unexpected challenges as well as get insight into how the company responded to changes.

-## Do you plan to return to the office after COVID-19?
+## Do You Plan to return to the Office after COVID-19?

 ### Who to Ask:
 HR